vineyard-bloom/vineyard-bloom-hub/content/server.md

 ### Node.js

-* Never serve static content from Node.js.
+* Do not serve static content from Node.js.
 Use a dedicated HTTP daemon like Nginx or Apache.

 * Always lock dependencies to a major version using either exact versions or the carot symbol